baiango/NOSMap/README.md

 # 🚤🔥 Drawbacks - Reason
 - Written in Rust instead of C - My skill issues 😭😭😭 ("I cannot fix `void *` from SIGSEGV in C.")
 - Need a decompiler to read the code 🗿🙄👽
-- NOSMap is around 15% slower than the Rust hash map
+- 15% slower than the Rust hash map
+- Hard to debug even in Rust - Borderline nondeterministic dynamic linear probing mechanism

 # 🧻🤣🤣🤣 References
 I learned new buzzwords to say.
 This is my name-dropping exercise. 😇